Joni32do/NumSim/README.md

 for fluid as well.

 Safe the bitmap as a png, specify the path to that file in the settings.txt file and set **createDomainfromBitmap** to true.
-In the bitmap folder you can find example files that you can simulate as well
+In the input/ bitmap folder you can find example files that you can simulate.

 ## Display simulation results in ParaView